ericdurban/Alphabet/README.md

-# DRUM KIT SIMULATION
+# INTERACTIVE ALPHABET SIMULATION

-The Drum Kit Simulation is an interactive web-based application that mimics the sounds of a drum kit.
-The user can simulate drumming by pressing keys on the keyboard or clicking on the virtual drum pads.
-The app plays corresponding drum sounds for different percussion instruments, providing a fun and engaging way to experience drumming.
+The Interactive Alphabet Simulation is an interactive web-based application that sounds out the letters of the alphabet as well as the phenomes.
+The user can press the keys on the keyboard or click on the virtual letter buttons.
+The app displays colorful distinction between each letters, providing a fun and engaging way to experience the alphabet.

-This version of the Drum Kit is built using JavaScript, HTML, and CSS, offering both keyboard and mouse interactivity for a rich, responsive experience.
+This version of the alphabet is built using JavaScript, HTML, and CSS, offering both keyboard and mouse interactivity for a rich, responsive experience.

 ## Features
-- Virtual Drum Kit: The simulation features virtual drum pads that represent various percussion instruments (e.g., kick drum, snare, hi-hat, toms, cymbals).
+- Alphabet letter buttons: The simulation features virtual buttons that represent various letters in the alphabet.
-- Keyboard and Mouse Input: Users can play the drum kit either by pressing the corresponding keys on the keyboard or by clicking on the drum pads with a mouse.
+- Keyboard and Mouse Input: Users can learn the alphabet by either pressing the corresponding keys on the keyboard or by clicking on the letters with a mouse.
-- Realistic Sounds: Each drum pad is linked to a high-quality sound sample, simulating the real drum kit experience.
+- Realistic Sounds: Each letter is linked to a high-quality sound sample, simulating the entire alphabet.
-- Visual Feedback: Drum pads light up when clicked or when the corresponding key is pressed, providing visual feedback during play.
+- Visual Feedback: buttons light up when clicked or when the corresponding key is pressed, providing visual feedback during play.
 - Responsive Design: The drum kit interface adapts to different screen sizes, ensuring it works on both desktops and mobile devices.

 ## How to Play
 1. Open the index.html file in your web browser.
-2. The page will display a drum kit with several drum pads (e.g., kick, snare, toms, cymbals).
+2. The page will display the alphabetical letters.
 3. You can either:
-    - Click on a drum pad to produce the corresponding sound.
+    - Click on a letter to produce the corresponding sound or press the designated keyboard key to play the sound of the letter.
-    - Press the designated keyboard key to play the sound (e.g., 'Q' for the kick drum, 'W' for the snare, etc.).
+    - Click on the sound button below the letter to get the phenome sound of that letter.
-4. The drum pad will light up when pressed or clicked, providing feedback to the user.
+4. The letters will light up when pressed or clicked, providing feedback to the user.
-5. Enjoy creating rhythms and experimenting with different sounds!
+5. Enjoy learning the alphabet through visual aid and sound!

 ## Installation